 Please follow these guidelines:

 - Behave professionally.
-Harassment and sexist, racist or exclusionary comments or jokes are not appropriate.
-Harassment includes sustained disruption of talks or other events, inappropriate physical contact, sexual attention or innuendo, deliberate intimidation, stalking, and photography or recording of an individual without consent.
-It also includes offensive comments related to gender, sexual orientation, disability, physical appearance, body size, race or religion.
+Harassment and sexist, racist, or exclusionary comments or jokes are not appropriate.
+Harassment includes sustained disruption of talks or other events, inappropriate physical contact, unwelcome sexual attention or innuendo, deliberate intimidation, stalking, and photography or recording of an individual without consent.
+It also includes offensive comments related to individual characteristics, for example: age, gender, sexual orientation, disability, physical appearance, race, nationality or religion.

 - All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual or sexist language and imagery is not appropriate.

-- Be considerate and respectful towards others.
-Do not insult or put down other attendees.
+- Be kind and respectful and do not insult or put down other attendees or facilitators of the event.
+Critique ideas not people.

-This code of conduct is based on the “London Code of Conduct”, as originally designed for the conference “Accurate Astrophysics.
-Correct Cosmology”, held in London in July 2015.
-The London Code was adapted with permission by Andrew Pontzen and Hiranya Peiris from a document by Software Carpentry, which itself derives from original Creative Commons documents by PyCon and Geek Feminism.
-It is released under a CC-Zero license for reuse.
+This Code of Conduct is based on the “London Code of Conduct,” as originally designed for the conference “Accurate Astrophysics.
+Correct Cosmology,” held in London in July 2015.
+The London Code of Conduct was adapted with permission by Andrew Pontzen and Hiranya Peiris from a document by Software Carpentry (http://software-carpentry.org/conduct.html), which itself derives from original Creative Commons documents by PyCon and Geek Feminism.
+It is released under a CC-Zero licence for reuse.
 To help track people’s improvements and best practice, please retain this acknowledgement, and log your re-use or modification of this policy at https://github.com/apontzen/london_cc.